Hemanthmuvvala/401-Study_buddy/readme.md

   projectId: "...",
   ...
 };
-4. Run the development server
+#### 4. Run the development server
-npm run start     # or
+node server.js     # or
 npm run dev       # if using nodemon
 👤 Author
-Muvvala Hemanth Venkata Naga Pavan Kumar
+Muvvala Hemanth Venkata Naga Pavan Kumar.
 📃 License
 This project is open-source and available for personal and educational use.